colinpeng-datascience/train-ticket-system/README.md

 ## Acknowledgements

-Special thanks to Professor Tsu for guidance during the Systems Analysis and Design course.
+Special thanks to Professor Tsu and the TAs for guidance during the Systems Analysis and Design course.